jarokaz/saxml-sandbox/examples/llama2-7b/README.md

 Update the  `converter-parameters configMapGenerater` in  the `convert_checkpoint\kustomization.yaml` file as follows:
 - Set `GCS_BASE_CHECKPOINT_PATH` to the GCS location of the GTPJ-6B checkpoint you downloaded in the previous step
 - Set `GCS_PAX_CHECKPOINT_PATH` to the GCS location where you want to store the converted checkpoint.
+- Update `ARGS="--model-size=7b"` to specify the model size for the checkpoint to be converted

 Start the conversion job: